midatlanticrisa/climToolsReference/content/Virginia Flood Risk Information System (VFRIS)/_index.md

 **Scope:** State

-**Target Audience:** Real Estate Agents, Property Buyers/Owners, Community Officials, Planners
+**Target Audience:** Real Estate Agents
+* Property Buyers/Owners
+* Community Officials
+* Planners

-**Strengths:** Easy-to-use, interactive map viewer with various flood zone layers, Excellent welcome guide/tutorial, Option to download data and reports, Option to upload additional data, if available
+**Strengths:** Easy-to-use, interactive map viewer with various flood zone layers
+* Excellent welcome guide/tutorial
+* Option to download data and reports
+* Option to upload additional data, if available

-**Limitations:** No projections of future flood risk, Additional map layers must be supplied by user
+**Limitations:** No projections of future flood risk
+* Additional map layers must be supplied by user

-**Where this tool be found:** http://cmap2.vims.edu/VaFloodRisk/vfris2.html
+**Where this tool be found:**